YamashiFenikkusu/CSV-translator-system-for-RMVXace/README.md

 <h2>How to use:</h2>
 -You need to have a <b>CSV</b> named folder in the project root.<br/>
--A CSV folder are offered on the GitHub page, it's containing a csv file for Vocab module.
-Files csv for actors, weapons will come later.
+-A CSV folder are offered on the GitHub page, it's containing csv files for Vocab module, actors, armors, class, enemies, items, skills, states and weapons.
 The csv files offered on the Github page contain translation in English and French.<br/>
--For messages event comand and choice, use this format for display a message contained in a csv file: <b>(tableName, keyName)</b>
+-For messages event comand and choice, use this format for display a message contained in a csv file: <b>(tableName, keyName)</b><br/>
+-For mark breakline in the csv file, use the new <b>\L</b> message command.<br/>
+-All informations to know are writted in the script

 <h2>Revisions</h2>
 <h3>-v0.7</h3>